Frequently Asked Questions

 A: The ride size ebbs and flows based on weather and people’s schedules.
 We also pick up many riders for a portion of the ride (1 to 2 hours, 1/2 day or even the full day or a couple of days).
-Our largest amount with all counted is around 100 people, but those going the full distance are more likely 20 to 30 people.
-We are growing each year and have to cap our ridership in certain areas, but we invite all to apply!
+Our largest amount with all counted is around 100 people, but those going the full distance on multi-day rides are more likely 20 to 30 people.
+We have to cap our ridership in certain areas due to available accommodations, but we invite all to apply!
 The application process is imperative as it allows the organizers to determine our logistical needs and it allows a discussion with prospective riders on their expectations, skill level and their support of the cause.
 We want a successful event that is safe and fun!

 Q: What if I get tired during the ride?

 A: At any point in the ride, you can get into the SAG vehicle and stay in the vehicle for as long as you would like.
 If you feel you cannot ride the remainder of the ride, we would encourage you to become the permanent SAG driver for your group as that will help everyone and if others get tired or simply choose not to ride for a while, you would just have more company in the vehicle.

 A: The ride is rain or shine.
 If there is a heavy downpour, you can expect to stop and either jump in the SAG vehicles or wait under some cover until the rain slows.
 We strive for safety during the entire ride, but we are a rain or shine ride!

 Q: If someone wants to ride, what do they have to do and by when?